What is Scottish Country Dancing?

 The first class is free.
 A Welcome Ceilidh is being planned for Saturday, Sept.
 14th.
 In the happy event that you decide to join us, the $5 fees already paid will count toward the full annual fee.

-Scottish Country Dancing in Kingston
+Scottish Country Dancing

-St. Luke's Church Hall, 236 Nelson St. Wednesdays
+St. Luke's Church Hall, 236 Nelson St., Wednesdays

-Dancing is from 7:15 p.m.-9:15 p.m.
+Classes are from 7:15 p.m.-9:15 p.m.

 -